-Hong Kong news outlets say controversial extradition bill may be suspended
+Hong Kong media say controversial extradition bill may be suspended

 HONG KONG (Reuters) - Hong Kong media reported on Saturday the city’s government would suspend a proposed law on extradition to mainland China that sparked widespread anger and violent protests, with leader Carrie Lam planning to address reporters later in the day.

-Support for the extradition bill began to crumble on Friday with several pro-Beijing politicians and a senior advisor to Lam saying discussion of the bill should be shelved for the time being.
+Support for the swift passage of the extradition bill began to crumble on Friday with several pro-Beijing politicians and a senior advisor to Lam saying discussion of the bill should be shelved for the time being.

 The extradition bill, which will cover Hong Kong residents and foreign and Chinese nationals living or traveling in the city, has many concerned it may threaten the rule of law that underpins Hong Kong’s international financial status.

-Hundreds of thousands of people marched through Hong Kong last Sunday to protest the bill, and street demonstrations through the week were met with tear gas and rubber bullets from police, plunging the city into turmoil and piling heavy pressure on Lam.
-Another protest is planned for this Sunday.
+Around a million people, according to protest organizers, marched through Hong Kong last Sunday to oppose the bill.
+Protests through the week were met with tear gas and rubber bullets from police, plunging the city into turmoil and piling heavy pressure on Lam.

 Hong Kong’s iCable, the South China Morning Post and Sing Tao newspaper all reported that the bill would be suspended on Saturday.
 TVB and iCable said Lam would hold a news conference on Saturday afternoon.

 Calls to Lam’s office went unanswered outside of business hours.
 Lam has not appeared in public or commented since Wednesday.
+Hong Kong media reported Lam would meet pro-Beijing lawmakers around noon to explain her pending announcement.

 Backing down from efforts to drive the bill through the city’s legislature by July would have been unthinkable last week when the law’s passage seemed inevitable as Lam remained defiant.